mink/notate/readme.md

 # Notate

-Notate is a tool for the Laravel Eloquent ORM that offers several utilities to help you interact with JSON fields.
-Notate allows you to create complete `HasOne`, `HasMany` and `BelongsTo` relationships using properties defined in a JSON field.
+Notate is a tool for the Laravel Eloquent ORM that allows you to define `HasOne`, `HasMany` and `BelongsTo` relationships using properties defined in JSON on a foreign key.

 ### Installation